 1) Understanding pesticide exposure and risk to bees in multiple land management contexts.

-1) Combining empirical data with network modeling to understand disease transmission in plant-pollinator networks
+2) Combining empirical data with network modeling to understand pathogen transmission in complex plant-pollinator networks.

 3) Understanding how habitat enhancements (e.g., flowers at solar power sites) impact pollinator populations and the services they provide to agriculture.